lindli/cddw_user_guide_md/user_guide.md

 Using hotkeys, you can add functional groups to your structures with one keystroke.
 For example, to add tert-butyl to the end of a hydrocarbon chain:
 1. Draw the chain.
 2. Hover the cursor where you want the functional group.
-3. Press <3> (the hotkey for tert-butyl) on the keyboard. 't-Bu' is added to the structure.
+3. Press <3> (the hotkey for tert-butyl) on the keyboard. ‘t-Bu’ is added to the structure.
 Using the hotkeys <n> (nitrogen), <o> (oxygen), and <i> (iodine), you can turn ethylbenzene into pyridin-2-yl hypoiodite.
 ![convert_ethylbenzene](assets/convert_ethylbenzene.PNG)
 You can also label several atoms at a time.
 For example, you can change neopentane (figure A below) into methanetetraamine